-The turns that an athlete will have learned to this point will most likely be "skidded turns" where the snowboard slides perpendicular to the fall line as the turn progresses.
+The turns that an athlete will have learned to this point will most likely be "skidded turns".
+This is where the snowboard slides perpendicular to the fall line as the turn progresses.
 This type of turn is good for controlling speed and is often very comfortable for the athlete to complete.
 However, a "carved turn" is the most efficient and fast way to come down the hill.

-In a carved turn, the snowboard remains on its edge throughout the whole turn, and the tail of the board follows the same path through the turn as the nose of the board-as opposed to sliding down the fall line on a lower path than the nose of the board.
+In a carved turn, the snowboard remains on its edge throughout the whole turn, and the tail of the board follows the same path through the turn as the nose of the board - as opposed to sliding down the fall line on a lower path than the nose of the board.

 To make a carved turn, the athlete will need to put more pressure on the edge for a longer amount of time through the turn.
-A good drill is to have the athlete start on one side of a run and make a single turn to the opposite side of the run, while putting a lot of pressure on the edge and not letting it slip down the hill.
-To be able to do this, the athlete will have to be in an athletic stance with knees bent and lots of flexion in the ankles.
 A carved turn will be easy to recognize because the snowboard will leave one track in the snow that is a single thin line.

 Once the athlete is able to make a single turn like this in both directions, he or she can try to link several carved turns together.
 To do this, the athlete will have to switch from one edge to the other in a single faster movement.
-To practice, the athlete can do a small straight glide while quickly hopping from one edge to the other and back again.